KronsyC/quinoa/README.md

 ## Disclaimer:

-### This project only works on x86-64 linux based systems
+### This project is only verified to work on x86-64 linux based systems
 ---

 ## Dependencies